 A total of 154,128 ha of perennially-tidal subtidal and intertidal estuarine habitat were identified in California based on the NWI database.
-Salt marsh comprises 12% (17,990 ha) of this area.
-The San Francisco Estuary is the largest estuary in the state, and contains three-quarters of the estuarine habitat, including most of the salt marsh acreage (Figure 2).
+Salt marsh comprises 12% of this area (17,990 ha), distributed among the four coastal regions depicted in Figure 2.
+The San Francisco Estuary is the largest estuary in the state, and contains three-quarters of the estuarine habitat, including most of the salt marsh acreage.
 Outside of this region, the acreage of estuarine habitat is fairly equally distributed among the North Coast, Central Coast and South Coast.
 However, the estuaries of the Central Coast and South Coast each have approximately three times as much area of salt marsh than the North Coast estuaries (Figure 2).